raul23/ebook-classifier-training/README.rst

 - The confusion matrix is plotted based on the predictions from the test set.
 - Among the three categories, this linear model has the most "difficulties" with the *physics* category.
 It confused two *physics* ebooks for
   *mathematics* documents which is to be expected since both domains share overlaps between words.
 The vice-versa situation is not found, i.e. no
-  *mathematics* documents were incorrectly classified as *physics* ones which could mean that books about *physics* use a more specific vocabulary than for *mathematics* documents.
+  *mathematics* ebooks were incorrectly classified as *physics* ones which could mean that books about *physics* use a more specific vocabulary than for *mathematics* ones.
-- *Mathematics* ebooks are well classified but one such document was classified as a *computer science* one.
+- *Mathematics* ebooks are well classified but one such document was classified as a *computer science* ebook.
 - The *computer science* category is the one that ``RidgeClassifier`` has the most success with all *computer science* ebooks being correctly classified as such.